gis-yang/DroneMapping/README.md

 [operations manual and safety guidelines](Documents/CSGIS_Preflight_Planning_and_Safety.pdf)

 # 2. In-Flight Operation

 Following the overview of drone basics, there is a 1.5-hour manual flying session.
-Through this interactive exercise, participants gained experience in basic drone operations.
+Through this interactive exercise, participants gain experience in basic drone operations.

 * 	Remote pilot checks for safety equipment including gloves, eye protection, safety vests, radio, and life jackets if taking off from a boat
 * 	The flight is not permitted directly over non-participating people.